ethersphere/swarm-docs/blog/poc3.md

 ## Mutability

 Another experimental new feature in POC3 is the Swarm Mutable Resource.
-Typical in p2p storage systems, content as addressed by it digital fingerprint (hash) and any changes to the content radically change this address.
+Typical in p2p storage systems, content is addressed by it digital fingerprint (hash) and any changes to the content radically change this address.
 Users of the web, however, are accustomed to mutable resources: when visiting URL-s we expect to see the most up to date version of the 'site'.
 In order to make it easy to access changing content at predictable addresses, Swarm integrates with the Ethereum Name Service [(ENS)](http://swarm-guide.readthedocs.io/en/latest/usage.html#Ethereum) on the Ethereum blockchain.
 This is what allows us to to reference swarm content by names like [(]bzz://theswarm.eth](https://swarm-gateways.net/bzz:/theswarm.eth/).

 Swarm POC3 adds another layer in the form of [*Mutable Resource Updates (MRU)*](http://swarm-guide.readthedocs.io/en/latest/usage.html#Mutable).
 These allow off-chain updates of content associated with an address at a much faster pace than ENS updates on the blockchain could support, and without incurring the cost of on-chain transactions.